Missions on the eastern flank of Europe

 Our mission

-• NATO has a permanent presence in Central and Eastern Europe with eight multinational battle groups.
-Our country has sent troops to Romania and Lithuania, is monitoring the airspace of the Baltic states and is strengthening the naval presence in the Baltic Sea.
+NATO has a permanent presence in Central and Eastern Europe with eight multinational battle groups.
+Our country has sent troops to Romania and Lithuania, is monitoring the airspace of the Baltic states and is strengthening the naval presence in the Baltic Sea and the North Sea.

 Through our participation in these multinational NATO missions, we safeguard peace, integrity and security for our country and the entire NATO territory.
 Our presence on land, at sea and in the air enhances cooperation with our allies and deters hostile actions.